apache/airflow/docs/apache-airflow-providers-ydb/operators/ydb_operator_howto_guide.rst

 .. code-block:: python

-  get_all_pets = YDBOperator(
+  get_all_pets = YDBExecuteQueryOperator(
       task_id="get_all_pets",
       conn_id="ydb_default",
       sql="SELECT * FROM pet;",
   )

-Passing Parameters into YDBOperator
+Passing Parameters into YDBExecuteQueryOperator
 ------------------------------------------------------------

-YDBOperator provides ``parameters`` attribute which makes it possible to dynamically inject values into your SQL requests during runtime.
-The BaseOperator class has the ``params`` attribute which is available to the YDBOperator by virtue of inheritance.
+YDBExecuteQueryOperator provides ``parameters`` attribute which makes it possible to dynamically inject values into your SQL requests during runtime.
+The BaseOperator class has the ``params`` attribute which is available to the YDBExecuteQueryOperator by virtue of inheritance.
 Both ``parameters`` and ``params`` make it possible to dynamically pass in parameters in many interesting ways.